 c) The image depicts an audience, crowd, or situations or events of public interest;

-e) The image is used as addressed in § 33(2), or § 37(3) of the Norwegian Copyright Act.
+e) The image is used as addressed in Section 33(2) or Section 37(3) of the Norwegian Copyright Act.

 As of yet, we have no instances of automated decision-making.

-Disclosure of personal data to others
+Disclosure of personal data to third parties

 We will not disclose your personal data to others unless there is a legal basis for such disclosure.
 Examples of such a basis will typically be an agreement with you or a legal requirement that instructs us to pass on the information.